Separable functors and firm modules: Separable functors

-\begin{exa} (a) In $\Set$ the epimorphisms are precisely the surjective maps.
+\begin{exa} (a) In $\Set$, the epimorphisms are precisely the surjective maps.
 Using this, it is easy to see that all sets are quotient semisimple.
-All two-element sets are quotient simple, since, up to equivalence, there are precisely two surjections: the identity and the collapse onto a singleton.
+All two-element sets are quotient simple since, up to equivalence, there are precisely two surjections from such a set: the identity map and the unique surjection onto a singleton.
 One can easily show that sets of other cardinalities are not quotient simple.
 Thus, in $\Set$, every quotient simple object is trivially quotient semisimple.

 (b) By taking the dual of the category in Example~\ref{ex:simplenotsemisimple}(b), we see that for arbitrary categories, a quotient simple object is not necessarily quotient semisimple. \end{exa}